NVIDIA/NeMo-Guardrails/docs/user_guides/configuration-guide.md

 ### Embedding Search Provider

 NeMo Guardrails uses embedding search (a.k.a. vector databases) for implementing the [guardrails process](../../architecture/README.md#the-guardrails-process) and for the [knowledge base](../configuration-guide.md#knowledge-base-documents) functionality.

-The default embedding search uses SentenceTransformers for computing the embeddings (the `all-MiniLM-L6-v2` model) and Annoy for performing the search.
-As show in the previous section, the embeddings model supports both SentenceTransformers and OpenAI.
+The default embedding search uses SentenceTransformers for computing the embeddings (the `all-MiniLM-L6-v2` model) and [Annoy](https://github.com/spotify/annoy) for performing the search.
+As shown in the previous section, the embeddings model supports both SentenceTransformers and OpenAI.

-For advanced use cases or for integrations with existing knowledge bases, you can [provide a custom embedding search provider](./advanced/embedding-search-providers.md).
+For advanced use cases or integrations with existing knowledge bases, you can [provide a custom embedding search provider](./advanced/embedding-search-providers.md).

 ### General Instructions